Surviving Gray Divorce

-In addition, even though your children may be in college or working full-time, you may be accustomed to providing for financial support for them (or your grandchildren).
+In addition, even though your children may be in college or working full-time, you may be accustomed to providing financial support for them (or your grandchildren).
 Although divorce may be inevitable, you should realize that every dollar you spend paying attorneys is less support that you may be able to provide your children in the future.

-In the coming guide, I am going to walk you through the key issues in a grey divorce, as well as some helpful tips to keep you from making financial mistakes that could hurt you for the rest of your life.
+In the coming guide, I am going to walk you through the key issues of a grey divorce, as well as some helpful tips to keep you from making financial mistakes that could hurt you for the rest of your life.

 4 Ways to Avoid Devastating Financial Mistakes that Could Derail Your Retirement

 Divorce does not have to be a fight.
 The traditional litigation method may be the least effective way to split, so you should investigate two alternatives: mediation and collaborative divorce.
 If you are civil with your spouse, you should seriously consider these methods:

 Mediation occurs when you hire a neutral third party, such as a retired judge, to help navigate all the issues in your divorce or resolve particular sticking points.
 In order for this third part to be the mediator, both you and your spouse have to agree with this person.

 You can both still have attorneys help you navigate your wishes and negotiations, but the process is generally less formal and contentious.
 You, your spouse, the mediator, your attorneys, and any other advisors, such as a Certified Divorce Financial Analyst, sit in a conference room and knock out the key issues.